New Song Book – Only for the 144,000?

-As 2012 comes to a close and the world does not end, I thought it would be a good time to ask what is the official teaching of the WMSCOG concerning the end of the world?
-I’ve heard lots of things including:
+As 2012 comes to a close and the world does not end, I thought it would be a good time to ask, what is the official teaching of the World Mission Society Church of God concerning the end of the world?
+I have heard lots of things including:

 - The world is going to end in 2012 (didn’t happen)